While on a hike down a mountain trail in Shenandoah Mountains off Skyline

 The next morning I quickly made my get-away, I was so scared I left my tent

 with only my food and water.
-At one point I believe I got a good look at my
+I believe I got a good look at my

 car at this point.
 Two ridge peaks surrounded my exit path just as they did

 at my venture down the hill.
-Halfway up the mountain I heard the same noises
+Halfway up the mountain I heard the same strange noises

 I heard hours earlier.
 To my left lies the rising sun coming over a ridge

-Upon looking up I caught a clear view of halve a body standing over the edge
+Looking up I caught a clear view of half a human figure standing over the edge

-of the peak with the morning sun behind it.
+of the peak with the morning sun behind its back.
 It was at that point I heard the

-then turned into the deepest full winded howl I've ever heard.
-Right now,
+then turned into the deepest full winded, long drawn-out howl I've ever heard.

-just talking about it stands the hair up on my neck.
+just talking about it makes the hair stand up on my neck.
 I emptied every round

 of the gun in the general direction of whatever it was and then it